google/codeworld/web/help/GuideUnit1.md

 To finish your code, you'll need to define the variable `nametag`, and describe to your computer exactly what a nametag is.

-To start, you can add your name, like this!
+To start, you can add your name, like this:

 ~~~~~ . clickable
 program = drawingOf(nametag)